microsoft/playwright/docs/src/api/params.md

 * langs: js
 - `pageFunction` <[function]|[Electron]>

-Function to be evaluated in the worker context.
+Function to be evaluated in the main Electron process.

 ## python-context-option-viewport
 * langs: python